indiqusdocs/stpi/docs/Guide/Storage/BlockVolumes/_WorkingwithRestorePoints.md

 - All schedule options support time specifications in custom time zones.
 - All schedule options allow for a snapshots to keep option, which is a limit on how many snapshots to keep (or rotate after) as the retention policy.

-## Creating a Volume from a Snapshot
+## Creating a Volume from a Restore Point

 Volume Snapshots created manually or using a schedule will be listed under the **Snapshots** section of disk details.
 To create a new data disk using a snapshot, select the option to **create volume** which will initiate a purchase flow similar to [creating a data disk](/docs/Guide/Storage/BlockVolumes/WorkingwithInstanceVolumes).